altayaydemir/altay-dot-wtf/data/articles/happier-lighthouse.md

 ### Finding out what I am excessively loading

-The report shows which chunk is not utilized, unfortunately the code is minified.
+The report shows which chunk is not utilized.
+Unfortunately, the code is minified.

 So I basically have two choices: